corsairmarks/halcyon_realms_of_the_marian_polity/mod/README.md

 * 5.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
     * Adjust prescripted empires to account for trait price increase for Aquatic (swap Solitary for Unruly)
     * Include the Mindful trait for removal in the custom leader scripting
+* 6.0.0 Add a compatibility trigger for other mods to check whether this one is active, remove old compatibility global flag

 ## Source Code